aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/265-Digital Image Processing.md

 ### Digital Image Processing

-Processing digital images by means of a computer.
+We Process digital images using a computer.

 An image processing operation typically defines a new image g in terms of an existing image f.